MarcinKilarski/Website-Audit/seo.md

 Another reason of refraining from listing many links on one page is that each additional link reduces the PageRank (aka authority) that they pass from one page to another.
 So, when you have 300 links on one page, each of them passes only 1/300th of the authority to the link destination.

 In the past, it was recommended by Google to avoid having more than 100 links on the same page for various reasons.
 Now, this has increased, and as the current Google’s guidelines say: ‘Limit the number of links on a page to a reasonable number (a few thousand at most).’
 We recommend keeping this number below 300.’

-### 2.22.
-Orphan pages
-Overview

-Orphan pages are those that do not have any links pointing to them from other pages on your website or do not link to any other page on your site.
-They are often used for marketing or advertising campaigns.
-Because of their disconnection from the rest of the site, they tend to rank lower in search results, even if they receive a lot of external links.

 ## 3. Technical
 Overview